NikolchovaElena/granny-help/README.md

 # Granny-Help

-A simple Spring-MVC based project for programming course at SoftUni.
+A simple Spring-MVC based project for programming course at SoftUni.<br />
 Granny-Help is an application for volunteers who want to help the elderly

 ## Key Functionalities

 Two main sections:
-* Causes section
+* Causes section<br />
-Anonymous users can only view page.
+Anonymous users can only view page.<br />
-Registered users can submit, follow/unfollow and comment on causes.
+Registered users can submit, follow/unfollow and comment on causes.<br />
 Moderators can CRUD causes, comments.

-* Shop section
+* Shop section<br />
-Anyone can make an order.
+Anyone can make an order.<br />
-Anonymous users need to fill address form.
+Anonymous users need to fill address form. <br /><br />
 Moderators can CRUD products.

-Verification email is send after registration.
+Verification email is send after registration.<br />
 Expired tokens, !enabled users are scheduled to be deleted.

-Admin can delete, change user role.
+Admin can delete, change user role.<br />
-Moderators view, delete messages recieved by contact form.
+Moderators view, delete messages recieved by contact form.<br />
 User can CRUD profile.

 ## Built With